ai/size-limit/packages/webpack-css/README.md

 # Size Limit Webpack Plugin

-The plugin for [Size Limit] to track dependencies size by webpack.
+The plugin for [Size Limit] to add CSS support for webpack.

 See Size Limit docs for more details.